Eliaspaz2/HTB-Writeups/Medium/Devhub/readme.md

 Searching public exploits revealed that this version was vulnerable to a publicly available Remote Code Execution vulnerability.

-The exploit abuses the ActiveMQ API to upload and execute arbitrary files, ultimately allowing command execution on the server.
+While researching this vulnerability, I found that with an HTTP request specifically designed for the API Endpoint /api/mcp/connect, commands could be executed on the server

 ---

 # Initial Access

-A public Python exploit was used against the vulnerable ActiveMQ instance.
+A public Python exploit was used against the vulnerable instance.

 After starting a listener: